GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-neo4j/README_Google_Cloud_to_Neo4j.md

 * **optionsJson** (Options JSON): Options JSON.
 Use runtime tokens.
 (Example: {token1:value1,token2:value2}).
 Defaults to empty.
 * **readQuery** (Query SQL): Override SQL query.
 Defaults to empty.
 * **inputFilePattern** (Path to Text File): Override text file pattern (Example: gs://your-bucket/path/*.json).
 Defaults to empty.
 * **disabledAlgorithms** (Disabled algorithms to override jdk.tls.disabledAlgorithms): Comma separated algorithms to disable.
-If this value is set to "none" then dk.tls.disabledAlgorithms is set to "".
+If this value is set to `none` then no algorithm is disabled.
 Use with care, as the algorithms disabled by default are known to have either vulnerabilities or performance issues.
-For example: SSLv3, RC4.
+(Example: SSLv3, RC4).
 * **extraFilesToStage** (Extra files to stage in the workers): Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
-These files will be saved under the `/extra_files` directory in each worker.
-(Example: gs://your-bucket/file.txt,projects/project-id/secrets/secret-id/versions/version-id).
+These files will be saved under the `/extra_files` directory in each worker (Example: gs://your-bucket/file.txt,projects/project-id/secrets/secret-id/versions/version-id).